 Meta Keywords and Heading Tags

 Keywords still hold sway in the SEO world.
 But nowadays they serve as trackers rather than beacons, allowing you to trace the amount of traffic they draw to a site.
 This means placement of keywords has become more important than frequency.
-The higher on the page, the more priority a search engine gives the keywords.
+The higher on the pageA specific URL, as compared to a site or root domain.
+There may be several pages on one site., the more priority a search engine gives the keywords.

 Location, Location, Location

 When you run a small business, your online presence may not seem like a priority.
 Over the last decade, search engines on mobile and desktop searches have become the most useful tool for users to shop locally.
 It’s become easier over the years for a local business to build a website, but few are maximizing their online potential.
 As more small businesses begin to build their online presence, you will need to compete.

 Chances are your restaurant, storefront or service has many competitors.
 As geolocation technology advances, search engines such as Google will be able to pinpoint a searcher’s location and match it with businesses closest to them, especially when those businesses have great sites with highly relevant content.
 This means you want any means to set you apart from your competitors.
 Always include hours, location and ways for customers to contact you online.
 Links to reviews and social media are also easy ways to show potential visitors how their online experience can be just as good as a brick and mortar visit.